Important information - Please read before applying

 - The granting of a permit does not guarantee that a space will be available.
 Parking is only allowed in the Zone displayed on your permit.
 The permit only entitles you to park in Resident Permit Holders Areas / Bays.

-- When changing your vehicle it will be necessary for you to return your current Resident Permit and apply for a "New" permit - ( Please ensure your current Permit Number is added to the form) and also a Temporary Permit.
+- When changing your vehicle it will be necessary for you to return your current Resident Permit and complete a Change of Vehicle form below.
+(Administration fee of £10.00 will apply) and also a Temporary Permit.

 - A charge may be made for a Duplicate Permit if it is lost or stolen or not returned on a change request.
 The Temporary Permit must be clearly displayed in the vehicle to avoid a PCN being issued.